prettydiff/webserver/readme.md

 * The *redirect_internal* stores an object where each key name is a supported domain name.
 Each value is an object storing HTTP request destination and redirection pairs for within the domain.
    * Wildcard support exists if a HTTP request destination terminates with an asterisk, as demonstrated in the following code example.
 Static HTTP request destinations are evaluated before wildcard requests.
 * The *ports* stores port numbers for the respective spawned servers.
-   * *ports.dashboard* is completely optional and, if present, launches servers for a management dashboard.
-      * *ports.dashboard.open* is the port number for TCP dashboard server for access via HTTP and WS.
-      * *ports.dashboard.secure* is the port number for the TLS dashboard server for access via HTTPS and WSS.
-   * *ports.service* is required and stores the ports for the primary web server.
+   * *ports* is required and stores the ports for a web server.
+Both open and secure ports are required for each server.
+A value of `0` allows Node to pick any random available port.
-      * *ports.service.open* launches a TCP server for connections from protocols like HTTP and WS.
+      * *ports[server_name].open* launches a TCP server for connections from protocols like HTTP and WS.
-      * *ports.service.secure* launches a TLS server for encrypted connections like HTTPS and WSS.
+      * *ports[server_name].secure* launches a TLS server for encrypted connections like HTTPS and WSS.

 Here is an example `config.json` file: